Here’s how to get a perfect British accent

 You could also record yourself saying the same sentences and compare your version to the original one.
 Don’t worry about sounding silly, we guarantee that this method really helps!

 Some words are pronounced in very different ways in the UK to the US.
-Therefore, your first step towards getting a “British” accent is to memorize these words to avoid mixing up their pronunciation.
+Therefore, your first step towards getting a “British” accent is to memorise these words to avoid mixing up their pronunciation.

 However, don’t forget that British slang and American slang are very different.
 Be careful as some terms can have drastically different meanings depending on which side of the pond you are!